 EMENTALHEALTH.CA DISCLAIMS ALL WARRANTIES, EITHER EXPRESS, IMPLIED, OR OTHERWISE.
 YOUR USE OF THE WEBSITE IS AT YOUR SOLE RISK.
 IN NO EVENT SHALL EMENTALHEALTH BE LIABLE FOR ANY DAMAGES (INCLUDING, WITHOUT LIMITATION, INCIDENTAL AND CONSEQUENTIAL DAMAGES, PERSONAL INJURY/WRONGFUL DEATH, LOST PROFITS, OR DAMAGES RESULTING FROM LOST DATA OR BUSINESS INTERRUPTION) RESULTING FROM THE USE OR INABILITY TO USE THE WEBSITE OR THE CONTENTS, INFORMATION OR SERVICES AVAILABLE ON OR THROUGH THE WEBSITE.

-eMentalHealth makes no guarantee that the Website will be free of viruses, spyware, or other destructive material, and is not liable for any damage to any hardware or software device, or for any inconvenience or difficulty, caused by use of this website.
+eMentalHealth makes no guarantee that the Website will be free of viruses, spyware, or other destructive material and is not liable for any damage to any hardware or software device or for any inconvenience or difficulty caused by the use of this website.

 Your sole remedy against eMentalHealth.ca for dissatisfaction with the Website or any content thereon is to stop using the Website.

 These Terms and Conditions represent a complete agreement between you and eMentalHealth.ca in respect of your use of this website and its content.

 If any provision of these Terms and Conditions is held to be unenforceable for any reason, that provision shall be redrafted, and this will not affect any other terms and conditions, which shall remain in full force and effect.